SpongeBobSun/ReactNative-TL-DR/launching.md

 This leads us back to where we start.
 We've dug into `RCTBridge` to see how it's initialized and keep our `RCTRootView` waiting for the 'JavaScriptDidLoad' notification.
 After our JavaScript code is loaded, it will call `AppRegistry.runApplication` in JavaScript through our `RCTBridge / RCTCxxBridge`.

-We will talk about how ReactNative is initialized in next chapter.
+We will talk about how ReactNative is initialized in JavaScript next chapter.